Eastern State Penitentiary

 Over the years, the building has captured the imagination of everyone from artists—who use pockets of the prison as their canvas, creating installations around the theme of incarceration—to paranormal hunters and filmmakers who have staged everything from student projects to 12 Monkeys inside its walls.
 (It was when scouting locations for the 2000 film Animal Factory that Steve Buscemi was first introduced to the location.)
 It even landed on the cover of a Sting album.

-Last year, the experience was overhauled and rebranded as Halloween Nights.
-Now, it’s a choose your own adventure-style journey, where you can take in a performance, spook yourself, or just admire the handiwork.
+In 2021, the experience was overhauled and rebranded as Halloween Nights.
+Now, it’s a choose your own adventure-style journey, where you can take in a performance, scare yourself, or just admire the elaborate handiwork.
 Some of the visuals are quite mesmerizing.
 “You have Kaleidoscope Hall, where the 30-foot vaulted ceiling is mapped with projections and moving lights, and sometimes there are performers that move through those spaces,” says Bertolino.
 “It could be creepy, but it could [also] be beautiful.”

 Vanita Salisbury is Thrillist's Senior Travel Writer.
 Please direct her to your favorite haunted house.